ellisn19/salesforce-etl-json/README.md

 3. Configure your Salesforce credentials:

-   Update the `getCredsFromSalesforce` function in `src/salesforce.js` to return your Salesforce username, password, security token, and login URL.
+   Update the `alias` property in `config/org.json` to match your org's alias.

 4. Create an output directory in the root folder: